que-liu/que-liu.github.io/_pages/about.md

 Miscellaneous
 ------
-I'm the first-gen college student and grateful for all the help and guidance through my personal growth.
+Outside the academics, I enjoy photography, filming, and staying active through gym workouts and long-distance running.

+As a first-generation college student, I am deeply grateful for the support and guidance I have received throughout my academic journey.
+Motivated by this experience, I am committed to contributing to a more inclusive and equitable academic community—one where individuals are valued for their abilities and potential, regardless of background, race, or beliefs.